charliexbrown/prediGT/README.md

 # prediGT

-Pipeline for Genome-Wide Association Study (GWAS) and Transcriptome-Wide association Study (TWAS) analyses.
+Pipeline for Genome-Wide Association Study (GWAS) and Transcriptome-Wide Association Study (TWAS) analyses.

 ## HOW IT WORKS
 prediGT is divided into two modules.